accaderi/Atomremix/README.md

 **Collision Handler for Level 6, 7** (collision_handler level 6_7) [Collision Detector]
 ![Collision Handler for Level 6, 7 jpg](Screenshots/V_script_sshots/Collision_handler_level_6_7.jpg)
 Modifications from the standard collision handler script are as follows:
+The game objects 'Electric Shock' and 'Smoke' are children of the 'Atoms' object, positioned just before the 'Force Field' objects in the list.
+This arrangement ensures that they are covered by the force field when the level completion animation is played.
+Consequently, the loop responsible for checking atom completion needs to subtract these two elements from the total count.

 On Trigger Enter:
 Before the distance check in Item 7., include the following: